SEND Information Report

 SEND Needs

-Children and young people’s SEND are generally thought of in the following four broad areas of need and support:
+Children and young people’s SEND are generally thought of in the following four broad areas of need and support::

-- Communication and interaction.
+• Communication and interaction.

-- Cognition and learning.
+• Cognition and learning.

-- Social, emotional and mental health.
+• Social, emotional and mental health.

-- Sensory and/or physical needs
+• Sensory and/or physical needs

 Support for Staff

 During staff training days/ twilight sessions Wingfield Academy invites outside agencies and experts in to develop the knowledge of staff within the school on specific learning needs.
 Throughout the sessions staff are equipped with information on the specific need, possible students and challenges that they may face as well as ways to implement support and strategies successfully in a range of different subjects.
-Lauren McKay inducts all new staff with personalised training on SEND at Wingfield Academy; staff are introduced and
+The Assistant Headteacher for inclusion inducts all new staff with personalised training on SEND at Wingfield Academy; staff are introduced and informed about Provision Map, the needs of students, support that is

-Lauren McKay (SENCO) oversees all of the support and progress of any child requiring additional help across the school.
+The Assistant Headteacher for Inclusion oversees all of the support and progress of any child requiring additional help across the school.
 The class teacher will oversee, plan and work with each child with special educational needs or disabilities in their class to ensure that the student progresses and learns in accordance with their aspirational target grades.

 If students require additional support then the following may be identified: